What is an Accredited Practising Dietitian?

 An APD has the skills to:

-Assess individual nutritional needs • Develop personalised eating plans • Deliver group nutrition education sessions • Sort out nutrition fact from fiction • Undertake nutrition and food research • Develop nutrition communications, programs and policies.
+Assess individual nutritional needs • Develop personalized eating plans • Deliver group nutrition education sessions • Sort out nutrition fact from fiction • Undertake nutrition and food research • Develop nutrition communications, programs and policies.